Adding a comments feature to a List Details.

 Syncing comments with a data source

-We are going to sync with Airtable, so let’s see how that’s done.
+You can sync comments with your data source of choice.
+In this example we are going to sync with Airtable, so let’s see how that’s done.

 It has the following fields: